 A classic lasagne with a side salad and garlic bread is a fantastic meal that’s so hard to beat!
-I will show you how to make the perfect lasagne from scratch.
+This is my best homemade lasagne recipe – it takes a little effort to make, but it’s so worth it!

-This lasagne recipe is simple but oh SO good – rich beef ragu, layers of pasta, bechamel sauce and gooey mozzarella and cheddar cheese.
+This best homemade lasagne recipe is simple but oh SO good – rich beef ragu, layers of pasta, bechamel sauce and gooey mozzarella and cheddar cheese.

 Bring.
 It.
 On.